Speakus/plugy/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 ******** WARNING ********
-- This plug-in works with LoD version 1.09 to 1.13c and mods based on.
+- This plug-in works with LoD version 1.09 to 1.13d and mods based on.
-- This plug-in doesn't work on realms (Battle.net or private).
+- This plug-in doesn't work on realms Battle.net.
 - All files may be changed since previous version, so uninstall any previous version.
-- Please, use a clean D2dfx.dll before report any crash on starting LoD.
 - PlugY.ini has changed since previous version, use the one in this package.
-- Don't forget to read the part named "COMMENTS ON THE CONFIGURATION FILE".
 - Don't forget to read the PlugY forum at : http://d2mods.info/forum/viewforum.php?f=133

 ******** FEATURES ********
+Each features can be turn on/off via PlugY.ini (see "COMMENTS ON THE CONFIGURATION FILE")
 - Disable access to Battle.net.
 - Infinite storage space in the stash.
 - Shared storage space in the stash.